 - Consent.
-We may obtain your consent to use your personal information in certain circumstances (e.g., to send you email marketing).
+We may obtain your consent to use your personal information in certain circumstances (e.g., to send you email marketing or for the use of non-essential cookies).
 We will ensure that when we obtain your consent, you are free both to give it and to decline to give it.
 Additionally, you may always withdraw your consent at any time without any further detriment to you.

-We may make available certain interactive services through our website such as message boards, blogs, and wikis (Forums).
-You will be able to post information and materials to Forums.
+We may make available certain interactive services through our website such as message boards, blogs, comment section and wikis (“Forums”).
+You will be able to post comments, information and materials to Forums.
 Please see our Community Guidelines.

 Any information (including personal information) that you post in a Forum becomes public information and may be available to other visitors to our website and to the general public.
-In addition, your name may be available in association with any posting you make.
+Apart from posting directly in a Forum, you will also be able to share your comments via email, which then may be published on sections of our website where we post comments.
+We reserve the right to only publish selected comments, and we may edit them before publishing for brevity, style, grammar or clarity.
+In addition, your name will be available in association with any posting you make.
 Additionally, information regarding your Forum activities is also available for other users to view.

 For instance, we use a third-party marketing automation platform to assist with managing email addresses and sending emails to our subscribers.
 When you sign up to receive email updates from us and provide us with your email address, you will receive an automated email originating from this third party confirming your subscription and providing you with a link to unsubscribe from the list.